go-goyave/goyave/docs_src/src/guide/basics/validation.md

 #### timezone

 The field under validation must be a string and be a valid timezone.
-This rule converts the field to `*time.Timezone` if it passes.
+This rule converts the field to `*time.Location` if it passes.

 Valid timezones are:
 - UTC